kristenpopa/kristenpopa.github.io/docs/_posts/2023-05-27-how-to-and-why.markdown

 ---

 Where do you start when building a website for yourself?
 Domain name purchase?
 Or, gosh, just domain name ideation?
 What a commitment.
 Hosting?
 A website builder?
 Which one?
 Yeesh.
 Analysis paralysis.
-This has always been the step that I've gotten stuck at before, and it's step 0!
+This has always been the step that I've gotten stuck at before, and it's step 0.
+Pathetic.

-But of course, the answer for where to start is Reddit.
+But of course, the answer as to where to start is Reddit.
 Some cursory Redditing led me this time around to [GitHub Pages][github-pages-docs] + [Jekyll][jekyll-docs], which appealed for a couple of reasons:
 1. It is free.
 2. It is free.